E-Scooter Accident Lawyers Serving Melbourne and All of Victoria

-Melbourne’s most vulnerable pedestrians are at risk of serious injury from the influx of electric scooters.
-If you or someone you love suffered injury on foot due to the carelessness of an e-scooter rider, you should speak to a pedestrian scooter accident lawyer as soon as possible.
+Melbourne’s most vulnerable are at risk of serious injury amidst the current e-scooter trials.
+If you or someone you love suffered injury on foot or on a scooter due to the carelessness of another, you should speak to an electric scooter accident lawyer as soon as possible.

-Henry Carus + Associates have been monitoring the e-scooter trial in Melbourne, and we have serious concerns about the dangers posed by riders’ negligence.
+Henry Carus + Associates have been monitoring the e-scooter trial in Melbourne, and we have serious concerns about the risk of injury to pedestrians and riders alike.
 Children, the elderly and the disabled are at the greatest risk, but all pedestrians can be seriously hurt if they are hit by an e-scooter.
+Similarly, riders may be injured due to the negligence of motorists.

 Please call 03 9001 1318 today for a free, no-obligation consultation.
-Our pedestrian scooter accident lawyers serve clients in Melbourne and other cities in VIC that have launched e-scooter trials.
+Our electric scooter accident lawyers serve clients in Melbourne and other cities in VIC that have launched e-scooter trials.

 Starting 1 February 2022, the City Councils of Melbourne, Yarra, Port Phillip and Ballarat all launched electric scooter trials in an effort to improve accessibility and explore alternative transportation options that are cheaper and more sustainable than motor vehicles.
 Almost overnight, 1,500 e-scooters appeared on the roads and pathways of these VIC cities.